Interview: Poseidon CEO Carlos Riva

 Desalination plant developer Poseidon Water received an apparent boost in January, when its proposed Huntington Beach, Orange County, desalination plant turned up on a list of infrastructure projects favoured by the new US president Donald Trump.

-Presidential backing for the project that California regulators are putting through its paces before deciding whether to grant permission to build, appeared to signal that it may, in some way, receive a boost through the permissions process.
+Presidential backing for the project that California regulators are putting through its paces before deciding whether to grant permission to build, appeared to signal that it may receive a boost through the permissions process.

 Carlos Riva, chief executive of the developer that has won plaudits for another southern California desal project, the Carlsbad desalination plant in San Diego County, is playing down the significance of the president’s endorsement.